MichalLytek/type-graphql/docs/authorization.md

 And it's done! 😉

-If we need silent auth guards and don't want to return auth errors to users, we can set the `authMode` property of the `buildSchema` config object to `"null"`:
+If we need silent auth guards and don't want to return authorization errors to users, we can set the `authMode` property of the `buildSchema` config object to `"null"`:

 ```typescript
 const schema = await buildSchema({